cseanburns/personal_knowledge_mgmt/src/6-database-information-retrieval.md

 it means that each record in the database includes a list of these terms that should well describe the contents of the item it describes.
+Further, this means that all bibliographic records that share a specific subject term are linked together.

 For example, the *ASC* database uses subject terms.
 One subject term is **Forest animals**, and